taerimyeon/odin-calculator/README.md

 # How to Use
 ## Calculation
 This calculator can only calculate two numbers at a time.
 If the user does not press on `=` button to get the result, pressing another operator will take the result from previous calculation to the next.
 Thus, chaining the calculation process.
+Users can choose to click on buttons or typing with keyboard when on desktop.
+To get the same function as pressing `=` button, users can either use `=` or `Enter` keys.
+As for `±` button, users need to use underscore (by holding `Shift` and followed by `-` keypress).
+As for `%` button, users need to hold `Shift` and followed by `5` keypress.
+As for `⌫` button, users need to press `Backspace` key.
 - Single calculation
 [<img src="./docs/images/Calculate_single.gif" alt="single_calculation" width="240"/>](./docs/images/Calculate_single.gif)
 - Chaining calculation